-- (1) Minimum Distribution Public Float of 1,000,000 securities together with a minimum of 300 Public Security Holders each holding at least a Board Lot. - (2) Minimum Price \$2 per security, unless the applicant is an Other Listed Issuer or is listed on an Accepted Foreign Exchange.
+- (1) Minimum Distribution Public Float of 1,000,000 securities together with a minimum of 300 Public Security Holders each holding at least a Board Lot. - (2) Minimum Price \$2 per security, unless the applicant is an Other Listed Issuer-or, is listed on an Accepted Foreign Exchange, or the Listed Issuer will result from a transaction (e.g. a reverse take-over transaction) involving a Listed Issuer, an Other Listed Issuer or a reporting issuer in Canada.